Request information about Camp Nicolet!

 A:

-All campers and staff eat together three times daily, with table assignments drawn at random each Monday and Thursday allowing the campers the opportunity to sit with and meet new people.
+Campers and Staff eat together three times daily, with table assignments drawn at random each Monday and Thursday allowing campers the opportunity to sit with and meet new people.
 We serve buffet style and have a salad & fruit bar available at each meal.
-Our head chef takes pride in providing well-balanced meals to ensure everyone has plenty of energy for the day.
-During mealtimes, campers have full autonomy in deciding what they will eat and seconds are usually quite popular.
-Twice a session we have special “Dining Hall Nights” hosted by a staff committee.
+Camp’s Chef takes pride in providing well-balanced meals to ensure everyone has plenty of energy for the day.
+During mealtimes, campers have full decision on what they will eat and “having seconds” is quite popular.
+Once per session we have special “Dining Hall Nights” hosted by a staff committee.
 These nights provide an opportunity for dressing up, trying special theme-related foods, and having some fun.
 Past dining hall nights have included the Camp Nicolet Haunted Mansion, Twin Night, and Fiesta.

 Q: My daughter’s birthday is during her time at camp.
 Do you do anything special to celebrate?